April 01, 2024

 Cash Expenditures at a Glance

-Non-personnel outflows rose 5.7%, to $36.1 billion, with medical assistance rising 17.5% and public assistance and other social services increasing 15.4%.
+Non-personnel outflows rose 3.1%, to $47 billion, with public assistance and other social services rising 13.6% and medical assistance increasing by 15.8%.
+Vendor and other spending fell 1.6%.

-Spending on NYC Health + Hospitals (H+H), which is included in the “All other” spending category, increased by $109 million.
-The public hospital system is now receiving less funding from the City for its COVID-19 related efforts.
-However, beginning in 3Q23, H+H began receiving funding from the City for managing Humanitarian Emergency Response and Relief Centers (HERRCs) that serve newly arrived asylum seekers.
-So far this fiscal year, H+H received $1.1 billion in HERRCs funding.
-The number of individuals seeking asylum in H+H-managed facilities has increased from a monthly average of 618 in October 2022 to 25,342 in April 2024.
+Spending on NYC Health + Hospitals (H+H), which is also included in the “All other” spending category, decreased by $112 million.
+During this period, the public hospital system received only a small amount of funding from the City for its remaining COVID-19 related efforts.
+However, beginning in 3Q23, H+H began receiving significant funding from the City for managing Humanitarian Emergency Response and Relief Centers (HERRCs) that serve newly arrived asylum seekers.
+In FY24, H+H received $1.3 billion in HERRCs funding, compared to $377 million the prior year.
+The number of individuals seeking asylum in H+H-managed facilities has increased from a monthly average of 618 in October 2022 to 24,054 in July 2024.

 Capital Expenditures